 External costs for labor and travel, while highest of these options, is well‐defined prior to the audit.
 Because the corporate representative is the sole internal attendee, this audit structure risks the loss of company institutional knowledge (e.g., knowing "this is how we solved the issue at the other plant.").

 By considering your corporate culture and time, money, and resource availability, you should be able to determine which approach might work best for your needs.
 Consider as well the geography of your facilities (are they spread across different states or countries, with different regulatory environments?) and the depth of knowledge and experience your internal team possesses.
-Any one of these approaches can produce great results—the critical step is just making sure your approach matches up with your needs.
+Any one of these approaches can produce great results—the critical step is making sure your approach matches your needs.